deepanshs/csdmpy/docs/source/independentVariable/linear.rst

 Attributes
 """"""""""

-The following are the attributes of the :ref:`iv_api` instance along with examples demonstrating its effect on the coordinates along the dimension.
+The following are the attributes of the :ref:`dim_api` instance along with examples demonstrating its effect on the coordinates along the dimension.

 * :py:attr:`~csdfpy.IndependentVariable.type`